Defense Against False Domestic Violence Allegations

 • Motive related to custody advantage

 Judges are attentive to credibility and documented history rather than conclusory statements.
+The presumption of innocence remains a foundational principle that a skilled domestic violence defense lawyer in California will assert throughout proceedings.

 Evidence and Preparation

-Effective defense may involve:
+Effective defense against false domestic violence allegations may involve:

 • Text messages and email communications